chulminy/AE_ENVE_GEOE_121/README.md

 ### Discussion forum instruction
 - To post questions or comments, students should make their own Github account. **Students do not need to make their accounts using school emails if they already have accounts or they would have anonymity.**
 - Please be respectful of your peers, instructor, and others in your posts and comments.
 - Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
 Thoughtful questions and answers will help all students in this class.
-Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers can be readily found on the web) and your question are complete and legible.
+Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers cannot be readily found on the web) and your question are complete and legible.
 - In addition, please check if the same question was asked before.
-- Inappropriate posts and comments will be immediately deleted and closed without a notice.
+- Inappropriate posts and comments will be immediately deleted and closed without notice.